A front view of a sleek, modern modular home

 The House

-The K9 is a 468-square-foot site-built modular home that starts at $115,000 and has a kitchen and a single bathroom and bedroom.
+The K9 is a 468-square-foot site-built modular home that starts at $115,000 and has a kitchen, a single bathroom, and a bedroom.

 Interior view of a KitHaus modular home

 The ceiling lights are LEDs that are both recessed and dimmable.
-The kitchen comes with an under-counter fridge, stovetop, sink, and countertops.
+The kitchen has an under-counter fridge, stovetop, sink, and countertops.

 The bathroom includes a powder-coated shower pan and a shower stall made of high-density cement board (also waterproof).